There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

 How to Wear a Double Albert Pocket Watch Chain

-The Double Albert actually refers to two connected chains that extend from the button into both pockets.
+The Double Albert chain actually refers to two connected chains that extend from the button into both waistcoat pockets.

-Usually this chain connects to another small token that’s about the same size and weight as the pocket watch, like a key chain or a small Swiss Army knife, which weighs down the chain and keeps it in the pocket.
+Usually this chain connects to a watch fob or another small token that’s about the same size and weight as the pocket watch, which weighs down the chain and keeps it in the pocket.

 What about that other dangling thing?